clarivate/wos_api_usecases/README.md

-# wos_api_usecases
+# Various Web of Science APIs use cases

-Various code snippets used with Web of Science APIs.
+* Fractional counting